Power monoids and their arithmetic: a survey: Into the future.

 \begin{conjecture}[Unimodality Conjecture] For each $l \in \mathbb N$, there exists an index $k \in \allowbreak \llb 0, l \rrb$ such that $\alpha_{0, l} \le \cdots \le \alpha_{k,l}$ and $\alpha_{k,l} \ge \cdots \ge \alpha_{l,l}$. \end{conjecture}

-The conjecture first appeared in an email from the author to Geroldinger and Gotti on January 20, 2023, where it was stated only for $H = \mathbb{N}$.
-It was later included as Problem~1 in the problem set of the ``\textsc{CrowdMath} 2023: Arithmetic of Power Monoids'' online collaborative project, organized by the same Gotti throughout 2023 and hosted on the Art of Problem Solving (AoPS) portal at
+Prior to the present work, the conjecture had only circulated in the special case $H = \mathbb{N}$.
+Originally proposed by the author in an email to Geroldinger and Gotti dated January~20, 2023, it was later included as Problem~1 in the problem set of the online collaborative project ``\textsc{CrowdMath} 2023: Arithmetic of Power Monoids'', hosted throughout 2023 on the Art of Problem Solving (AoPS) website at

-As a first non-trivial step, Aggarwal et al.~\cite[Corollary~5.3]{Agg-Got-Su-2024} used a probabilistic approach to show that, in the special case $H = \mathbb{N}$, Conjecture~\ref{conj:unimodality} holds for almost all $l \in \mathbb{N}$ (here, ``almost all'' is understood in the sense of asymptotic density).
+As a non-trivial first step, Aggarwal et al.~\cite[Corollary~5.3]{Agg-Got-Su-2024} have shown by a probabilistic approach that, again in the case $H = \mathbb{N}$, the conjecture holds for almost all $l \in \mathbb{N}$, where ``almost all'' is understood in the sense of asymptotic density.